ArghyaChatterjee/object_detection_and_location_tracking_with_zed_camera/README.md

 ```
 It should show: 3.17.1 <br>
 **Note:**
-- Sh is a shell for running commands, so executing sh with sudo prompts you to a root shell.
+- 'sh' is a shell for running commands, so executing sh with sudo prompts you to a root shell.
 This means all commands in that shell are executed as root.
 Interactive shell helps you decide which things to install & which things to not as root.
-- Cmake can also be installed using "snap" package manager.
+- Updated version of cmake (cmake-3.17.1) can also be installed using "snap" package manager.
 Just type in a terminal:
 ```
 sudo snap install cmake
 ```